 In 2016, the Colorado Health Foundation created an award program in honor of life and legacy of the late Dr. Virgilio Licona.
 A nationally recognized advocate for social justice and the health of those most in need, Dr. Licona contributed to the health of Coloradans as a physician and expert in rural health care delivery and migrant health.
 His role as a leader in communities brought a critical voice to some of the most important conversations and decisions related to how we can bring health in reach for all Coloradans.

 The Dr. Virgilio Licona Community Health Leadership Award program recognizes impassioned Coloradans who are finding innovative and effective strategies to overcoming community health barriers across the state.

-Last year, the Colorado Health Foundation honored Sundari Kraft with the 2017 Dr. Virgilio Licona Health Leadership Award during our annual Colorado Health Symposium.
+In 2017, the Colorado Health Foundation honored Sundari Kraft with the Dr. Virgilio Licona Health Leadership Award during our annual Colorado Health Symposium.
 A grassroots organizer and activist, Sundari works to address health barriers across Colorado communities by mobilizing and activating fellow Coloradans to engage in informed conversations with policymakers to drive important policy decisions that matter most to their health.

 As the founder of Sustainable Food Denver and the co-chair of the Denver Sustainable Food Policy Council, Kraft successfully led a grassroots movement to pass local policies that made healthy food more accessible and affordable.
 Key achievements were the food-producing policy that allows Denver residents to keep up to eight ducks or chickens and up to two dwarf goats, and providing support to the Denver residential sales ordinance that allows small-scale residential preparation and sales of food products without food licensing.
 These two landmark policies are helping Colorado families to live healthier lives by increasing options for fresh and healthy foods.